Get a Strong Drug Crime Defense You Can Count On

 Colorado Statutory Law

-Colorado statutory law breaks drug-related offenses down in to two categories: Drug Misdemeanors (DM) and Drug Felonies (DF).
+Colorado statutory law breaks drug-related offenses down into two categories: Drug Misdemeanors (DM) and Drug Felonies (DF).
 Each category is further divided into “levels”: Drug Misdemeanors have to levels, DM1 and DM2, and Drug Felonies have four levels, DF1, DF2, DF3, and DF4.

-These categories and levels are important because they dictate minimum and maximum penalties or sentences that the judges apply depending on the facts of your case.
+These categories and levels are important because they dictate the minimum and maximum penalties or sentences that the judges apply depending on the facts of your case.
 For example, a person convicted of a DF2 faces 4 to 8 years of imprisonment, a fine of $3,000.00 to $750,000.00, or both, plus two years mandatory parole.

 In addition to these categories and levels, a judge can “aggravate” your sentence depending on certain factual considerations that may be unique to your situation.
-Furthermore, “enhanced” penalties can apply for charges such as sale of drugs to minors.
+Furthermore, “enhanced” penalties can apply for charges such as the sale of drugs to minors.